netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    *  The Policy Enforcement Point (PEP) {{?RFC3198}} is the central entity which is responsible for enforcing appropriate access control policies.
-In some cases, A PEP may map incoming packets to their associated source or destination endpoint-group IDs, and acts on the endpoint-group ID based ACL policies, e.g., a NAS as the PEP or a group identifier could be carried in packet header (see Section 6.2.3 in {{?I-D.ietf-nvo3-encap}}).
-While in other cases, the SDN controller maps group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.
+In some cases, a PEP may map incoming packets to their associated source or destination endpoint-group IDs, and acts on the endpoint-group ID based ACL policies, e.g., a NAS as the PEP or a group identifier could be carried in packet header (see Section 6.2.3 in {{?I-D.ietf-nvo3-encap}}).
+While in other cases, the SDN controller maps the group ID to the related common packet header and delivers IP/MAC address based ACL policies to the required PEPs.

-      Multiple PEPs can be involved in a network.
+      Multiple PEPs may be involved in a network.

       A PEP exposes a NETCONF interface to the SDN Controller {{!RFC6241}}.